vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 [search threads](https://docs.vespa.ai/en/reference/schema-reference.html#num-threads-per-search).
 By using more threads per query, Vespa can make better use of multi-CPU core architectures and reduce query latency at the cost of increased CPU usage per query.
-See more on scaling latency versus throughput using multi-threaded search in the Vespa [sizing and performance guide](https://docs.vespa.ai/en/performance/sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).
+See more on scaling latency versus throughput using multithreaded search in the Vespa [sizing and performance guide](https://docs.vespa.ai/en/performance/sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).

 To easily test multiple threading configurations, we deploy multiple